iGovDirect/Security-Review/README.md

 ## What is it we want to achieve?

 The system will never be able to claim that is secure against every threat.
-Such a goal is unrealistic.
-Instead, the systems goal is to collect votes on proposals, store the records in a files.
-Each file is hashed (SHA 3) and then injected into the bitcoin blockchain.
-This way the records can be audited by the voters (citizens) without worriing about the records being tampred with.
+Instead, the systems goal is to collect votes on proposals and store the records in a files.
+When each file is generated - a SHA 3 hash is generated from it and injected into the bitcoin blockchain.
+This way the file records can be downloaded and audited by the voters.